-Our city pilots program demonstrated that there are three interventions that can be most impactful in reducing the harmful effects of drinking: road safety, responsible beverage service, and screenings and brief intervention.
+We have invested more than 450 million USD Our city pilots program demonstrated that there are three interventions that can be more than 100 million USD in 2021.\ We are on most impactful in reducing the harmful track to deliver our 1 billion USD investment effects of drinking: road safety, responsible beverage service, and screenings and brief intervention.

-Today, in partnership with local experts, governments and the AB InBev Foundation, we are supporting 72 interventions across 24 countries that use evidence-based techniques validated in the original city pilots.
-As consumers seek to make better, more responsible choices, it is important for them to have lower-alcohol alternatives that give them the flexibility to pace or taper off their drinking over the course of a social occasion.
+Today, in partnership with local experts. governments and the AB InBev Foundation, we are supporting 72 interventions across 24 countries that use evidence-based techniques validated in the original city pilots.